hpcsheffield/2014-01-14-manchester/shell/README.md

 (If you're geeky, you can change the content and colours in that prompt by modifying the PS1 environment variable).

+The shell we'll use is called *bash*, though there are many others, and you can even use some scripting programming languages as if they were shells.

+# What the shell does: It calls built-in commands and programs

+Usually, when you type a command at the shell, all you want the shell to do is to find, and execute a program.

+For example, `free` is a standalone program which gives you some information about the memory available on the computer:

+    free

+When you type this, the shell first checks if `free` is one of its own, special built-in keywords.
+It then looks in its list of "places where there might be programs" and runs the first one it finds.
+(That list is called the PATH; more on that later).

+You can see the free program that you just ran by listing it:

+    ls /usr/bin/free

+Some commands you'll use are *bash builtins*.
+A couple of examples are `alias` and `source`.
+When you type these, you activate code which is part of the shell itself.

 # The Example: Manipulating Experimental Data Files

 We will spend most of our time learning about the basics of the shell